XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-accounts-send-xrp.md

 2. Retrieve the accounts from seed values.
 3. Transfer XRP between accounts.

 When you create an account, you receive a public/private key pair offline.
 It does not appear on the ledger until it is funded with XRP.
-This example shows how to create an account for Testnet, but not how to create an account that you can use on Mainnet.
+This example shows how to create accounts for Testnet, but not how to create an account that you can use on Mainnet.